TolaOgunniyi/User-based-collaborative-filtering/README.md

-# User-based-collaborative-filtering
-Building and testing of a recommender system using a user based collaborative filtering technique.
 ## Project title: Building and testing of a recommender system using a user based collaborative filtering technique.

 ### Author: [Tola Ogunniyi](https://www.linkedin.com/in/tolaogunniyi/)